Process Addictions Diagnosis and Treatment

 Psychotherapy or talk therapy can also be useful for patients struggling with process addiction, particularly if the patient experienced childhood trauma or other traumatic life events.
 Psychotherapy focuses less on “solving a problem” and more on the unconscious processes that manifest in the patient’s life through behaviors and thoughts, leading the patient to better understand their problems.

-JFHI Concierge Approach to Diagnosis and Treatment
+JFHI Bespoke Approach to Diagnosis and Treatment

 JFHI provides a comprehensive, customized process addiction assessment to uncover the root cause of a patient’s condition—even in complex situations where diagnoses are hard to pinpoint.
 Your evaluation at JFHI could also include: